HOPE realized at a Center offering life-changing therapies for speech, physical, and occupational development.

 Lisa Risley is a Speech-Language Pathology Assistant licensed by the state of California.
 She graduated with a BA in Psychology from Biola University and completed the SLPA program at Santa Ana College in 2015.
 She has been at UCP-OC since the spring of 2017.
 Lisa has previously worked in both private and public schools.
 She has experience with children of all ages and in various school settings, such as primary, elementary, intermediate, and high school.
 Prior to UCP-OC, she has volunteered at an interdisciplinary clinic and the Children’s Hospital of Orange County’s child life department.
-During her free time, Lisa enjoys biking, running, taking her dog on walks, spending time with her family, and being an aunt to her four nieces and nephews.
+During her free time, Lisa enjoys biking, running, taking her dog on walks, spending time with her family, and being an aunt to her five nieces and nephews.

 Patrice (Pati) Skinner is a Speech-Language Pathology Assistant licensed by the state of California, and Child Development Specialist for UCP for 7 years.
 Pati received her SLPA from Santa Ana College and is a member of CSHA (California Speech Language, Hearing Association).
 She has been in the medical field for 34 years as a Nurse, specializing in dialysis, pediatric oncology, home care for children with ventilators, and pediatric home care for terminally-ill children.
 She is involved in the Special Olympics Program and volunteers in the local school district.
 As a nurse and SLPA, she frequently takes classes to increase her knowledge to benefit the children that she is serving.
 Pati and her husband, Jim, enjoy traveling, and keeping up with their seven children and 10 grandchildren.